Computing the gradients with respect to all parameters of a quantum neural network using a single circuit: Introduction

-In this paper, we will propose an approach in which the gradients with respect to all parameters of a quantum neural network can be computing simultaneously using a single circuit only.
+In this paper, we will propose an approach in which the gradients with respect to all parameters of a quantum neural network can be computed simultaneously using a single circuit only.
 The main purpose is to break the limit on the scale of computation on real quantum hardware.
 As it is well-known, the number of adjustable parameters of a powerful neural network is generally very high.
 If we have to run two quantum circuits to compute the gradient with respect to a single parameter, then the total number of unique executed circuits could easily exceed the capacity of any real quantum computer in existence.
 Of course, the execution of these circuits can be broken down into many \textquotedblleft jobs\textquotedblright .
 But it is obviously inconvenient when we are using quantum cloud computation platforms.
 Especially, if the jobs are submitted separately, then there could be a long waiting time between the execution of the jobs.
 For example, for free users on the IBM Quantum Experience online platform, this waiting time could vary from $10$ minutes to $4$ hours.
 For paying users, as also pointed out in Ref. \cite{ml138}, \textquotedblleft quantum hardware devices are typically billed and queued per unique circuit\textquotedblright .
+According to Amazon Braket, the quantum computation platforms Rigetti, IonQ, OQC, and Quera all charge \$0.3 USD per unique circuit in addition to other fees \cite{amazon}.
 A conventional method for reducing the number of unique circuits is to \textquotedblleft stack\textquotedblright\ many circuits into a single job.
 In the Qiskit software development kit for running IBM quantum computers and simulators with Python programs, this can be done using the \textquotedblleft append\textquotedblright\ function \cite{example}.
 But there is also a restriction on its usage on real quantum computers.
 For example, on the \textquotedblleft ibmq\_quito\textquotedblright\ backend, the number of circuits allowed to be appended is limited to $100$.
 To break this limit, the Qiskit's \textquotedblleft compose\textquotedblright\ function can serve as an alternative.
 According to our experience, it runs much slower than the \textquotedblleft append\textquotedblright\ method does.
-But it can indeed stack more circuits into one single job so that the gradients with respect to more parameters can be computed together.
+On platforms that charge by the runtime, slower programs mean higher cost.
+As of now, the rate in IBM Cloud's Pay-As-You-Go Plan is \$96 USD per minute \cite{IBM}.
+Nevertheless, it can indeed stack more circuits into one single job so that the gradients with respect to more parameters can be computed together.